anencka/CAREScanProForma3/REFACTORING_PROGRESS.md

 2. Navigate to the "Revenue", "Equipment", "Personnel", "Exams", and "Other Expenses" tabs to verify functionality

-## Next Steps: Refactoring the Summary Plots Tab
+## Next Steps: Refactoring the Comprehensive ProForma Tab

-The next step is to refactor the Summary Plots Tab.
+The next step is to refactor the Comprehensive ProForma Tab.
 Follow these steps:

-1. Create ui/plots_tab.py
+1. Create ui/comprehensive_tab.py

-2. Extract the summary plots-related code from app.py
+2. Extract the comprehensive proforma-related code from app.py

-3. Implement render_plots_tab() following the same pattern as the other refactored tabs
+3. Implement render_comprehensive_tab() following the same pattern as the other refactored tabs

-4. Update ui/__init__.py to include the summary plots tab
+4. Update ui/__init__.py to include the comprehensive proforma tab

-5. Test the refactored summary plots tab
+5. Test the refactored comprehensive proforma tab

 6. Update REFACTORING_PROGRESS.md to reflect the completion